Increased service life of hydraulic cylinders through friction-optimized buffer seals

 1.5 Buffer seals for heavy-duty applications (e.g., excavators) – the new SKF HDB

-The new HDB buffer seal combined with the S1S primary rod seal was evaluated in the endurance test program and was compared with the benchmark rod seal package, comprising a high-sealability buffer seal in combination with a rubber U-Cup with an integrated backup ring as the primary rod seal.
+The new HDB buffer seal combined with the S1S primary rod seal was evaluated in the endurance test programme and was compared with the benchmark rod seal package, comprising a high-sealability buff-er seal in combination with a rubber U-Cup with an integrated back-up ring as the primary rod seal.

 Fig. 11 shows the friction force and visual analysis from the pre- and post-performance test cycle.
 The difference between a friction-optimized buffer seal (SKF HDB) and a high-sealability buffer seal (bench-mark) could clearly be seen when comparing the friction levels.
 Furthermore, the benchmark package shows a significant increase in friction during the post-performance test compared with the pre-performance test.
 This means that the benchmark package was being harmed during the long-term test cycle because of higher operating parameters caused by increased friction.
 The SKF package shows a quite stable and low-friction force, which is an indicator for a properly working sealing system over the long term.